madeleineher/RTv1/README.md

 # RTv1
 Ray Tracer Version One

-A precursor 3D ray-tracing program that renders computer generated images, including an debugging xml-parser.
+A precursor 3D ray-tracing program that renders computer generated images, including a debugging xml-parser.

 A 42 project done with Samuel Boniface (@sabonifa).

-The project can render four different shapes: cone, cylinder, plane, and sphere.

 ## INSTALLATION
 Run make inside the repo.